Generative AI, also called GenAI, presents novel opportunities for enterprises compared to middle-market companies or startups including:

 Controlled

-Be hosted at an environment (on-prem or cloud) where enterprise can control the model at a granular level.
+Enterprises should host or integrate generative AI in environments where they can manage security and compliance at a granular level (e.g., on-premises or dedicated cloud instances).
 The alternative is using online chat interfaces or APIs like OpenAI’s LLM APIs.

 The disadvantage of relying on APIs is that the user may need to expose confidential proprietary data to the API owner.
 This increases the attack surface for proprietary data.
 Global leaders like Amazon and Samsung experienced data leaks of internal documents and valuable source code when their employees used ChatGPT.4 5